gungxy/blackjack/README.md

 ##### PokerCardGameUtiltiy class

-It contains utility methods for poker card games, such as gernerating a standard deck of 52 poker cards in random order.
-In the future, it could be added more utility methods related with poker cards.
+It contains utility methods for poker card games, such as generating a standard deck of 52 poker cards in random order.
+In the future, it could be added more utility methods related to poker cards.

 ##### PokerCardSuit enum

-It stands for one of the four suits of poker card, including spades, hearts, clubs, and diamonds.
+It stands for one of the four suits of poker cards, including spades, hearts, clubs, and diamonds.

 ##### Action enum